alefore/weblog/immutable-avl-trees.md

 * Multi-value hash tables, by using an immutable container as the internal value.

-* Vectors, based on index-based access, with significantly faster insertion (logarithmic vs linear).
+* Vectors, based on index-based access.
+AVL trees have significantly faster insertion (logarithmic vs linear) and acceptable lookup.
+Vectors are a better choice in situations that only require insertion or deletion at the end, where their constant-time lookup will beat AVL tree's logarithmic lookup.

-* Lists, based on Index-based Access, with significantly faster lookup.
-One advantage of lists, though, is support for iterators that automatically follow a value across insertions and deletions.
-This becomes trickier with Immutable AVL Trees (unless they only support key-based access, of course).
+* Lists, based on index-based access, with significantly faster lookup.
+One advantage of lists, though, is when index-based access is used and iterators that follow a value  across insertions and deletions are useful.
+In this case, for lists, we simply take a pointer to the node; this becomes trickier with Immutable AVL Trees, where the index of existing elements shifts as insertions or deletions execute.

 ### Simple